rowangayleschaefer/hackathon_project/README.md

 * PCA to reduce dimensionality, given the high number of features(products) in the dataset.
 (Or MCA, if using boolean data.)
 * Pulling in additional data or training a model to create categories and subcategories for each item.
 * A deeper dive into feature importances for each model.
 * Look into additional strategies to balance data.
+This would probably help the performance of the KNN model -- since SciKitLearn's KNN class can't take   class weights as a parameter without altering the source code.
 <br />